-- The main aim of the dissertation is to encourage independent study and to provide a foundation for future original research. - After the dissertation, students should be able to: - Of the project allowing for time and resource constraints; - 2 Develop an adequate methodology; - Make optimal use of library resources; - Access data bases, understand their uses and limitations and extract relevant data; - Work without the need for continuous supervision.
+- The main aim of the dissertation is to encourage independent study and to provide a foundation for future original research. - After the dissertation, students should be able to: - Define a feasible project allowing for time and resource constraints; - Develop an adequate methodology: - Make optimal use of library resources; - Access data bases, understand their uses and limitations and extract relevant data: - Work without the need for continuous supervision.

-Dissertation The Topic I
+The Topic I